zeybek/camouflage/README.md

 ---

-**Enjoy hiding your sensitive environment values with Camouflage!**
+**Enjoy hiding your sensitive configuration values with Camouflage!**